S-Varshaa-Sai-Sripriya/ForecastOps-AI-Powered-Cloud-Capacity-Planner-and-Dashboard/README.md

 📁 Designed for:

-    - **Modularity**: Each component isolated and reusable.
+    - Modularity: Each component isolated and reusable.
-    - **Maintainability**: Simple addition of new regions, models, or logic.
+    - Maintainability: Simple addition of new regions, models, or logic.
-    - **Version control & testing**: Ideal for collaboration and CI workflows.
+    - Version control & testing: Ideal for collaboration and CI workflows.

 ---